I want to share how to prepare the slurpingly delicious Taiwanese beef noodle soup.

 - Cut the beef across the grain into about 1.5 inches cubes.
-You may also purchase the precut beef chunks from the supermarket to save time.
+You may also purchase precut beef chunks from the supermarket to save time.

-- Prepare a pot of water with a few pieces of ginger and a handful of scallion that cut into 5cm sections.
+- Prepare a pot of water with a few pieces of ginger and a handful of scallion that are cut into 5cm sections.

 - Add the beef and bring it to a constant boil to blanch for five minutes.
-Blanching will mainly only cooked the surface of the beef, which will not cause any loss of flavor.
+Blanching will mainly only cook the surface of the beef, which will not cause any loss of flavor.
 You will notice that the internal of the piece of meat is still cold and raw after cutting it into chunks.
 The impurities and blood on the surface will separate from the beef and float on top of the water as scum.

 - Discard the whole pot of water and the scum.
 Wash the beef with cold water or under running water to remove all the impurities.